scailable/sclbl-integration-sdk/postprocessor-python-confidences-example/README.md

 - **Command** defines how to start the postprocessor
 - **SocketPath** tells the AI Manager where to send data to so the external postprocessor will receive it
 - **ReceiveInputTensor** tells the AI Manager if this postprocessor expects information to access the raw input tensor data
-- **ReceiveBinaryData** tells the AI Manager if this postprocessor expects the raw model output
-- **NoResponse** tells the AI Manager to not wait for a response from this postprocessor

 The socket path is always given as the first command line argument when the application is started.
 It is therefore best practice for the external postprocessor application to read its socket path from here, instead of defining the data twice.